-The Internet is full of misleading and deceptive content designed to generate revenue at use expense.
-Popular scam models are: fake prize giveaways, unbelievable deals and offers, warnings that the system is infected or at risk, alerts that a piece of software is outdated or missing, and so forth.
+The internet is full of misleading and deceptive content designed to generate revenue at users' expense.
+Popular scam models are: fake prize giveaways, "unbelievable" deals and offers, warnings that the system is infected or at risk, alerts that a piece of software is outdated or missing, and so on.

-Regardless of what these schemes claim, offer, promise, request, or demand - they cannot be trusted.
-Due to how widespread scams are online, it is highly recommended to exercise caution when browsing.
+Regardless of what these schemes claim, offer, promise, request, or demand, they cannot be trusted.
+Due to the widespread nature of online scams, exercise caution when browsing.